-The acceptance process can include Design Review(s) depending on the VTS system complexity.
-The Design Review evaluates whether or not the developing system meets requirements.
+The acceptance process can include design review(s) depending on the VTS system complexity.
+The design review evaluates whether or not the developing system design meets requirements.
 Early involvement of relevant stakeholders in the process of the system architecture and design development:

 Reduces risk of misunderstandings of requirements;